IBM-Cloud/docs/admin/index.md

 ## Managing your Catalog
 {: #oc_catalog}

-You can manage which {{site.data.keyword.Bluemix_notm}} services and starters are visible to users in the {{site.data.keyword.Bluemix_notm}} Catalog.
+You can manage which {{site.data.keyword.Bluemix_notm}} services are visible to users in the {{site.data.keyword.Bluemix_notm}} Catalog.
 Click **ADMINISTRATION &gt; CATALOG MANAGEMENT**.

-Select a service or starter tile to edit the service or starter plan visibility.
+Select a service tile to edit the service plan visibility.
 To edit the visibility, select from the following options:

-- To show the hidden service or starter so that it is visible to your users in the Catalog, select **ENABLE ALL PLANS**.
+- To show the hidden service so that it is visible to your users in the Catalog, select **ENABLE ALL PLANS**.
-- To hide the service or starter from your users in the {{site.data.keyword.Bluemix_notm}}
+- To hide the service from your users in the {{site.data.keyword.Bluemix_notm}}
 Catalog, select **DISABLE ALL PLANS**.
 - To control the visibility of an individual plan, select the plan name, and then use the drop-down menu to select **Enable for all organizations**, **Disable for all organizations**, or **Enable plan for specific organizations**.